 Not as common at the South Gare is Tansy, Tanacetum vulgare, a plant which has had many uses including as an effective insecticide.
 It was first recorded as being cultivated by the ancient Greeks for medicinal purposes.
 Tansy was used to treat intestinal worms, rheumatism, digestive problems, fevers, sores, and to bring out measles.
-A plant which helps to create grasslands with a diversity of species is Yellow-rattle, Rhinanthus minor.
-It is semi-parasitic annual which weakens grasses by feeding off their roots.
-Keeping with the yellow flower theme other species that can be found in the grassy areas include Common Toadflax, Linaria vulgaris.

-Another member of the Asteraceae family along with Tansy is Beaked Hawk's-beard, Crepis vesicaria, one of the initially confusing yellow
+Another member of the Asteraceae family along with Tansy is Beaked Hawk's-beard, Crepis vesicaria, one of the initially confusing yellow hybrid between Silver Ragwort and Common Ragwort, J. maritima x J. vulgaris = J. albescens.
+NZ55612755